Leida Laius: Works

-Leida Laius' feature films are characterized by an emphasis on the actors performance, for example Maria Klenskaja was awarded Best Actress in the role of Valentina Saar in the film Stolen Meeting (Varastatud kohtumine) at the All-Union Festival of Actors in Kaliningrad in 1989, and Hendrik Toompere was awarded Best Male Actor in Games for Schoolchildren (Naerata ometi) at the Festival International de Films de Femmes (FIFF) in Créteil in 1987.
+Leida Laius' feature films are characterized by an emphasis on the actors performance, for example Maria Klenskaja was awarded Best Actress in the role of Valentina Saar in the film Stolen Meeting (Varastatud kohtumine) at the All-Union Festival of Actors in Kaliningrad in 1989, and Hendrik Toompere jr. was awarded Best Male Actor in Games for Schoolchildren (Naerata ometi) at the Festival International de Films de Femmes (FIFF) in Créteil in 1987.

 Her focus lies on strong female characters who face challenges in marriage and motherhood or find themselves in a classic dramatic love triangle of unrequited love and jealousy, i. e. as in Libahunt (1968).
 Games for Schoolchildren is a coming-of-age drama in which the main character Mari has to assert her place among her peers in a children's home and experiences her first love.
 The film was cast exclusively with non-professional actors and actresses and partly shot on original locations with a hand-held camera, which seems modern from today's perspective.

 Leida Laius' last film, Stolen Meeting (Varastatud kohtumine), focuses on the subject of motherhood.
 After being released from prison, Valentina returns to Estonia in search of her son Jüri.
 Valentina left Jüri in a children's home after he was born, but he is now living with a foster family in Tartu, where he is doing well.
 She believes that she can get her life back on track if she regains custody of her child.
 However, having grown up in an orphanage herself, she eventually has to face the harsh reality that her desire makes not for the best life choice for her son.
 The director herself described the film as a conceptual sequel to Naerata ometi.

 Eva Näripea, the director of the Estonian Film Archives, compared Leida Laius's films to the new narrative forms of the so-called "Thaw Cinema", an era of a new wave of cinema of the 1960s in the Soviet Union.
 The Estonian film critic Olev Remsu rated the film Libahunt as one of the ten best films of Estonian cinema.